 This movie has the Enterprise, a space going vessel, parked in the ocean in the opening shots.
 Now that’s a cool shot and the Enterprise rising out of the water is a pretty cool thing to behold, but it’s science fantasty.
 Every other Star Trek has a moment where they fly into an atmosphere and it’s a major problem.
 This one has half of a major ship to ship action scene take place in Earth’s atmosphere.

 Let’s not even talk about the reboot universe approach to who gets promoted to what job and when, either.

-In the big climax of Into Darkness I already mentioned that Kirk runs into the irradiated engine room to fix them as Spock did in Wrath of Khan.
+In the big climax of Star Trek Into Darkness I already mentioned that Kirk runs into the irradiated engine room to fix them as Spock did in Wrath of Khan.
 In Wrath of Khan Spock had to put on gloves, open a conduit and reach in and fix things.
-In Into Darkness Kirk has to climb an apparatus and kick a bent part back into place.
+In Star Trek Into Darkness Kirk has to climb an apparatus and kick a bent part back into place.

 I think this is pretty indicative of Abrams version of Star Trek.
 He’s been saying he wanted to make Star Trek for people who aren’t fans of Star Trek.
 He’s succeeded in a manner of speaking: he’s just dumbed it down to the point where Star Trek is just another silly action film set in space.

 The movie plays like a fan film with a huge budget made by people who have just been told, not actually seen, what the cool bits of Star Trek are.
 Every time there’s a reference to previous Trek it feels forced, and since the film is littered with them it starts to become distracting.

 Add to this the fact that none of the characters have real character arcs –Kirk goes through “am I ready for this” and Spock goes through “do I feel or don’t I”, literally the same arcs they had in the last movie– and you end up with a movie that’s hollow.